deepanshu79/BooksReviewWebApp/README.md

 Features available on website :

 Register - First of all user need to register to website with a username , password and email address .
-Registering with an username already taken or with incomplete details will result in a error message .
+Registering with an username already taken or with incomplete details will result in a error message.

 Login - Registered user will then be able to login in to the website .
-An login attempt with valid username and password will take the user to profile dashboard otherwise the login attempt will result in a error message .
+An login attempt with valid username and password will take the user to profile dashboard otherwise the login attempt will result in a error message.

 Search - Logged in user will then be able to search for books by their ISBN no. , title , author name .
 The result of this search will be list of books having matching details .
-If there was no such book in database then an message will be dislayed for same.
+If there was no such book in database then a message will be dislayed for same.

-Review statistics - When the user clicks on one of the search result then it will then be taken to page having review statistics about that books fetched using goodreads API .
-This page will also show the available reviews about that book.
+Review statistics - Clicking on one of the search results will take the user to a page having review statistics about that books fetched using goodreads API.
+This page will also show the available reviews about that book(if any).

 Submitting review - On the book details page , user will also be able to submit his/her own review consisting of rating and text review .
 After review submission the page will update/refresh itself to show the user review .
 In case of second review submission by user on the same book , an error message will be displayed.